-The General Operating (G.O.)
-Fund covers around 60% of total activity at the average university, including most of the key functions supporting the operation of the institution, as well as the teaching area – Instruction & Non-Sponsored Research (Instruction).
+General Operating Income (GOI) funds most of the key functions supporting the operation of the institution (the Support Cost areas), as well as the teaching area – Instruction & Non-Sponsored Research (Instruction), and Student Services.

-Some 95% of G.O.
-Income comes from provincial grants and student fees – after excluding incomes from the sale of products and services (which are handled differently at some universities).
-The split between them varies from province to province and from school to school.
+Some 95% of GOI* comes from provincial grants and student fees. (* Incomes from the sale of products and services are excluded from the analysis on this site because they are handled differently at some universities).
+The split between grant and fee income varies from province to province and from school to school.

-This site does not explore the topic of Income in detail because the significant differences between universities and provinces undermine their comparability.
-A university’s Tuition Fee average depends on two high-impact variables.
-The first is its mix of academic programs, because some courses involve significantly higher Tuition Fees.
-The second is the level of international student enrollment, because international students pay much higher Tuition Fees and do not enjoy the same fee escalation protection; moreover, universities do not receive an operating grant for international students, and this affects the Fee/Grant balance – especially at schools with high proportions of international students.
+This site does not explore the topic of Income in detail because significant differences between universities and provinces undermine their comparability.
+A university’s Tuition Fee average depends on at least three key variables.
+The first is the level of support provided by the province (which differs based on various factors, including the state of the provincial economy, and the ideology of the governing party).
+The second is the university’s mix of academic programs, because some courses involve much higher fees.
+The third key variable is the school’s level of international student enrollment, because these students pay much higher fees than domestic students, but are not normally covered by provincial operating grants.

 The chart below shows the change across the Top 25 since 2001 in “Real Dollars” (adjusted for both inflation and enrollment).
 Positive values denote increases exceeding inflation and enrollment combined: